-At this event we will discuss
+At this Better Work Network event, we will discuss:

 - Findings from the latest Timewise Flexible Jobs Index, what it tells us about the availability of quality flexible and part time job vacancies during 2020, and whether the crisis has changed employers openness to advertise jobs as open to flex from the point of hire.

 - How the pandemic has impacted employers approaches to flexible working, and which workers are benefiting or not?